ZechengLi19/Uni-Sign/README.md

 [2025/6/5] Release lighter pose extraction and online inference implementation.
 Check it out [here](./demo/README.md) 🎊🎊.

+[2025/12/20] Release pose-only checkpoints and inference code for How2Sign and OpenASL.
+We hope this will be useful to researchers interested in ASL.
+Check it out [here](https://huggingface.co/ZechengLi19/Uni-Sign) 👏👏.

 ## 🛠️ Installation
 We suggest to create a new conda environment.
 ```bash